Myoclonus epilepsy with ragged-red fibers

 Many distal myopathies are still misdiagnosed as axonal neuropathies, and other diagnostic errors have been observed, such as sporadic inclusion body myositis, work-related entrapment neuropathy and radiculopathy instead of tibial muscular dystrophy, as well as polymyositis instead of dysferlinopathy and anoctaminopathy.

 Juvenile onset sporadic/recessive oculopharyngodistal myopathy has been described in a few reports and certainly represents a distinct entity.
-This is also true for adult-onset dominant oculopharyngeal distal myopathy, even if the molecular genetics is unsettled.
-A large number of both recessive and dominant families from Turkey have been reported (14).
+This is also true for adult-onset dominant oculopharyngeal distal myopathy.
+A large number of both recessive and dominant families from Turkey have been reported (17).
 A number of distal myopathies have been reported in single families and have been shown to be distinct from any of the other known entities by molecular genetic linkage at the time of study:

 Securing the final genetic diagnosis and avoiding unnecessary or hazardous treatments due to erroneous diagnosis is most relevant.
 Orthoses are commonly used for stabilization of wrists, fingers, ankles, and toes.
 In cases of early severe foot drop, tibialis posterior tendon transposition has been used in both tibial muscular dystrophy and valosin-containing protein-mutated distal myopathy with good outcome for many years.
 For those associated with cardiomyopathy such as desmin, CRYAB, ZASP and VCP myopathies, cardiac evaluation and follow up is part of the management plan.